-All rapid descent methods should be practised in calm conditions and at sufficient altitude so that a pilot is then able to employ them effectively if extreme conditions arise.
-Rapid descent techniques are divided into different manoeuvres which increase the sink rate in a safe and controllable manner.
+Rapid descent methods should all be practised in calm conditions and at sufficient altitude so that a pilot is then able to employ them effectively if extreme conditions arise.
+Rapid descent techniques are divided into three different manoeuvres which increase the sink rate in a safe and controllable manner.

-B3 descent and spiral dives are generally the most common methods of descent for competition wings.
-B3 descent can achieve a moderate rate of descent with the advantage of forward speed and manoeuvrability.
+Big ears and spiral dives are generally the most common methods of descent.
+Big ears can achieve a moderate rate of descent with the advantage of forward speed and manoeuvrability.

 Spiral dives attain higher rates of descent, but the g-forces can be significant and the manoeuvre is more technically demanding.
+'B-stalls' have little or no advantages compared to the other methods of descent and therefore are not recommended in normal situations.
 Always try to avoid the need to use these descent techniques.
 Thoroughly check the conditions before launch, and pay close attention to how the day develops.